You are here

 Exceptional Knee Care at Kansas Joint & Spine Specialists

-When you visit Kansas Joint & Spine Specialists in Wichita or Arkansas City, you’ll meet with one of our board-certified and fellowship-trained knee doctors, Dr. Bradley Bruner, Dr. Phillip Hagan, Dr. James Joseph, or Dr. Damion Walker.
+When you visit Kansas Joint & Spine Specialists in Wichita or Scott City, you’ll meet with one of our board-certified and fellowship-trained knee doctors, Dr. Bradley Bruner, Dr. James Joseph, Dr. Mohamed Mahomed, or Dr. Damion Walker.
 These specialty-trained orthopaedic experts treat patients just like you, helping restore them to better health and an improved quality of life.
 They not only provide medical care and patient education, but they also have a deep understanding of the challenges patients with knee issues face and know how to listen to and address your questions and concerns.

 It’s important to know that our doctors and surgeons always strive to recommend a nonsurgical treatment option first.
 Through their diagnostic process, they will be able to determine if a nonoperative treatment plan, such as physical therapy or medication, will be the best approach.